 Water is a scarce resource and we are committed to reducing potable water usage by having water efficient water fittings installed in our housing developments and corporate office tower.
 Water consumption is also monitored on a monthly basis and any significant increase is investigated immediately.
 Another environmental feature is the provision of rainwater harvesting systems at KEN Rimba Legian Residences, KEN Rimba Jimbaran Residences and Menara KEN TTDI whereby rain water collected can be used for general cleaning, irrigation and flushing.
-In 2022, the total water consumption of the Group's corporate office tower was 34,267 m3, an increase of approximately 42.3% following the return to normalcy in business operations post-pandemic.
+In 2023, the total water consumption of the Group's corporate office tower was 41,540 m3, an increase of approximately 21.2% due to the increase in occupancy rate.